Programming and Operating Fanuc and Epson Robots Training Course

 Omron PLC with Sysmac Studio

-35 HoursThis instructor-led, live training in Argentina (online or onsite) is aimed at intermediate-level programmers who wish to enhance their skills in Omron PLC programming, HMI configuration, motion control, and safety systems.
+35 HoursThis instructor-led, live training in Argentina (online or onsite) is aimed at automation engineers and control system designers who wish to configure, program, and commission Omron Sysmac systems covering NJ/NX controllers, EtherCAT networking, G5/1S/1SA servo drives, NA Series HMI, and NX safety hardware.

 Introduction to OMRON PLC programming